WinMerge/winmerge/readme.txt

  - Filters
     WinMerge file filters which are shipped with the distribution

- - Merge7z
+ - ArchiveSupport
-    source code for the Merge7z dlls, which connect WinMerge with 7-Zip Also this directory is required to compile WinMerge(U).exe
+    source code for the Merge7z dlls, which connect WinMerge with 7-Zip Also this directory is required to compile WinMerge(U).exe.
+There is also standalone installer for Merge7z dlls.

- - Merge7zInstaller
-    Source code for a custom, standalone installer for Merge7z dlls

- - InnoSetup
+ - Installer
-    source code for main WinMerge setup program
+    Installer for WinMerge

- - diff2winmerge
- - MakePatchDirs
- - MakeResDll
+ - Tools
+    Various utilities used by WinMerge developers; see readme files in each

  - ShellExtension
-    Various utilities used by WinMerge developers; see readme files in each
+   Windows shell (Explorer) integration.
+Adds menuitems to Explorer context menu for comparing files and folders.

- - selftests
+ - Testing
     A suite of test diff files and a script to run them and report the results

  - Build